slonkazoid/pa-ffmpeg-scripts/README.md

 #### sink.sh

-Most important one, creates a virtual sink for you to fiddle with.
+Most important one, creates a virtual sink (and loopback) for you to fiddle with.

 #### echo.sh

-Runs ffplay with the correct arguments to hear the sink.
+~~Runs ffplay with the correct arguments to hear the sink.~~
+No longer required as module-loopback is implemented.

 #### speak.sh